Sleeping Kelly: Vulnerability of Halfers

-\begin{theorem} Sleeping Beauty is vulnerable to Dutch books if she assigns a probability of $\frac{1}{2}$ to the coin landing heads or tails each time she is woken, even if she only accepts bets with a growth rate greater than 1. \end{theorem}
+\begin{theorem} Sleeping Beauty is vulnerable to Dutch books if she assigns a probability of $\frac{1}{2}$ to the coin landing heads or tails each time she is woken, even if she only accepts bets with a wealth multiplier greater than 1. \end{theorem}

 Now we have a different set of bet acceptance conditions, but the same Dutch book conditions as before.

 \textbf{Bet Acceptance Conditions:}

 \textbf{Dutch Book Conditions:} \begin{itemize} \item Losing When Heads: $(1+\alpha_{OH})(1+\alpha_{WH}) < 1$ \item Losing When Tails: $(1+\alpha_{OT})(1+\alpha_{WT})^2 < 1$ \end{itemize}